-Stanford students find in their professors a community of scholars that are both appreciative of diversity and bold in their outlook.
+Stanford students find in their professors a community of scholars that is both appreciative of diversity and bold in its outlook.
 These faculty members serve as research mentors and Resident Fellows, freshman advisors and internship sponsors.
 They are accessible during office hours and at dorm dinner tables.

 Stanford recognizes both the teacher and the student as scholars, a perspective that fosters mentoring relationships between faculty and students.
 This sense of collaboration creates an environment that rewards teamwork, promotes progress and challenges traditional disciplinary boundaries.